StefanDavidovic/avantos-dag/README.md

 # Avantos Prefill Challenge

-This repo hosts a React + TypeScript + Vite solution that:

-- pulls the blueprint DAG from the mock API
-- renders a node graph of forms
-- allows configuring prefill mappings with pluggable data-source providers
-- persists local overrides so changes survive reloads
-- ships with Vitest + React Testing Library coverage for the key flows

 ## Prerequisites

 - **Node 18+** (recommended).
 The mock environment currently uses Node 14, but Vitest requires at least Node 18.